git-mo-betta/excursion/README.md

-I hope i can use nano to write inside of a read me
+Excursion is a Project I did for code academy to increase my working knoledge of git and githubs relationship